By Christopher Miskimon

 With no gas regulator on the gun, however, there were drawbacks to the mechanism.
 Accumulated dirt or dust could slow down the piston and result in the M60 jamming or “running away”—continuing to fire even when the finger was removed from the trigger.
 This could prove unnerving during the heat of battle, when the assistant M60 gunner would be forced to hold onto the ammunition belt manually to stop it from feeding.
 One distinctive feature of the M60 was the chromium-plated barrel and satellite liners for the first six inches along the muzzle from the chamber.
 The nonferrous lining considerably increased the lifespan of each barrel although there were complaints that the barrel was heavy.

-Used in Every Conceivable Role in Vietnam
+…But the M60 Was Used in Every Conceivable Role in Vietnam

-The M60 was used in every conceivable role for a machine gun: mounted on trucks, jeeps, armored personnel carriers, and other vehicles; on tripods inside fortifications; on aircraft and boats.
+In the Vietnam War, the M60 was used in every conceivable role for a machine gun: mounted on trucks, jeeps, armored personnel carriers, and other vehicles; on tripods inside fortifications; on aircraft and boats.
 The M60 saw its widest use with American infantry forces on the ground in Vietnam.
 An infantry machine-gun section officially consisted of three soldiers: the gunner, the assistant gunner, and the ammunition carrier.
 In practice, all members of a patrol carried extra machine-gun ammunition, which was passed up to the gun crew when needed.
 American infantrymen carried belts of ammunition draped around their bodies.
 This was the easiest way to carry the heavy load, and it left the soldiers’ hands free to use other weapons.

 The most common complaint about the M60 was that it was heavy, particularly when humping through the Southeast Asian jungle.
 It was also prone to jamming, especially when dirty.
 The safety was awkward to operate and worked opposite the M16 rifle, requiring an upward movement of the thumb to free the safety and make the gun ready to fire.
 Fired cartridges could also become torn and required extra time to remove an empty case—a less than ideal situation in combat.
 Marine units in particular resisted using the M60, preferring their longtime BARs.